Ezee1015/zoomme/README.md

 >
 > You can customize certain features in the app :art: by editing the header file (`zoomwidget.hpp`).
 Within this file, there are macros that determine various program behaviors.
 You can modify the content of these macros located inside the "Customization" comment section.
 To apply the changes you've made, simply recompile the program.
 >
-> Some of the customizable elements include:
+> The customizable elements are:
 >
-> - FPS of the recording
-> - The date format when saving screenshots and recordings
 > - Color codes for the color of the drawings
+> - The date format when saving screenshots, recordings and `.zoomme` files
 > - Icons in the status bar
+> - FPS and quality of the recording
+> - Default folder for exporting files

 ## Credit